visual-framework/vf-core/components/vf-footer/README.md

 -   **Screen readers:** Semantic HTML and ARIA labels ensure footer content is properly announced

 -   **Responsive design:** Footer adapts appropriately across mobile (600px), tablet (768px) and desktop (1154px) breakpoints

+### Legacy footer support

+The modular footer was introduced to address the limitations of the older footer.
+The legacy version is still listed here; however, we recommend reviewing your current implementation and upgrading to the newer version.

 ## Install